HatTrickLabs/txt/README.md

 [dbo].[Person].[Birthdate] date
 ```
 ##### Notes:
-- Both declaring and referencing a variable requires the variable name be proceeded by a colon:
+- Declaring, referencing and assignment of a variable requires the variable name be proceeded by a colon:
 	* Declaration: *{?var:myVar = $ }*
 	* Usage: *{:myVar} )*
 - The colon ensures no collisions between declared variable names and properties, fields or keys of the bound object.